 The woman selected by the lottery to be sacrificed, she is stoned to death by the villagers at the very end of the story.
-Tessie arrives late at the lottery, saying she forgot the day… (read full character analysis)
+Tessie arrives late at the lottery, saying she forgot the day… read analysis of Tessie Hutchinson

 The youngest Hutchinson child, Davy, is too young to understand the proceedings of the lottery.
-But his innocence is contaminated by the lottery as he is handed pebbles to throw at his mother at the… (read full character analysis)
+But his innocence is contaminated by the lottery as he is handed pebbles to throw at his mother at the… read analysis of Davy Hutchinson

 The unofficial leader of the village and overseer of the lottery.
 Mr. Summers volunteers frequently in civic roles, organizing square dances, teen club, and the Halloween party.
-The other villagers pity him for having no… (read full character analysis)
+The other villagers pity him for having no… read analysis of Mr. Joe Summers

 The oldest man in the village, Old Man Warner presents the voice of tradition among the villagers.
-He speaks strongly in favor of continuing the lottery, because he claims that to end it would be… (read full character analysis)
+He speaks strongly in favor of continuing the lottery, because he claims that to end it would be… read analysis of Old Man Warner

 Tessie’s husband who draws the marked slip of paper for his family.
 He exhibits little distinct character, although he does forcefully remove the marked paper from his wife’s hand and tells her to “shut up” as she protests.